sofiayem/rtd-doc-tests/docs/source/requester.rst

       * (**Java**) Since the program has to contain a main class, declare it to wrap all the required functionality.

       .. _set_url:

    #.
-Set the endpoint URL for local deployment.
-It can be changed to a production one after testing.
+Set the API endpoint URL for the testing environment, either the public one provided by Insolar or :ref:`locally deployed <setting_up_devnet>`.
    #.
 Create and initialize an HTTP client for connection re-use.
    #.
 Create a variable for the JSON RPC 2.0 request identifier.
 The identifier is to be incremented for every request and each corresponding response will contain it.